Deadline: April 1, 2019 (5pm EST)

 The following conditions must be met in order for your application to be considered

 a.
 Only series will be supported, with a maximum length of 15 minutes per episode and a minimum of 6 episodes.
 The number of episodes should be appropriate for the genre, budget, distribution platform and the level of funding requested.

-To qualify as a short-form digital series, the programming cannot be broadcast before 12 months after its initial launch on a digital platform.
+b.
+The series cannot be broadcast as part of a scheduled linear service before 12 months after its initial launch on a digital platform.

-- A license agreement (commitment letter may be sufficient) with a CRTC licensed Canadian broadcaster-owned, digital platform or hybrid VOD service.
+(i) A license agreement (commitment letter may be sufficient) with a CRTC licensed, Canadian broadcaster-owned, digital platform or hybrid VOD service.

 (ii) A license agreement with a digital platform accessible to Canadians (Canadian or foreign-owned).

 (iii) An agreement with an eligible Canadian distributor with a commitment to make the program available on a digital platform within 12 months of completion.IMPORTANT: Where there is no eligible distributor or license agreement available, AND your channel/platform is not already listed as an acceptable online service pursuant to CAVCO (as outlined in Public Notice 2017-01) Producer must seek approval for its channel/distribution platform from the Bell Fund prior to application.

 f.
 Producer must provide the following:

 (i) A series trailer (max.
 2 minutes) that reflects the look and feel of the proposed series.